• Skip to primary navigation

 The cleaned duck is only thoroughly salted and seasoned with caraway seeds, a typical Czech spice.
 Easy!
 Then just put the duck in a baking dish, place it in the oven, and bake until golden on the surface.

-➤ Czechs traditionally make roast duck on special occasions, usually at family celebrations.
-Duck is also served on St. Václav's Day (28 September) and on Christmas Day (25 December – Czech Boží hod vánoční), when poultry should be served on the table.
+Czechs traditionally make roast duck on special occasions, during the festive fall season called Hody or Posviceni.
+Duck is often served on St. Václav's Day (September 28) and on Christmas Day (December 25), when poultry should be served on the table.

 How do you say roast duck with cabbage in Czech?
 Here is the translation: Pečená kachna se zelím